The Rules and Regulations for the Wavemaker Fellowship Program

 A.The Corporation shall review each Application received to confirm compliance with the Act and these Rules, and the Corporation’s staff shall allow revision or supplementation of any Application prior to review and consideration consistent with the applicable deadline.
 The Corporation’s staff may reject any incomplete Application but shall allow resubmission of an Application rejected as being incomplete consistent with the applicable deadline.

-D.The Fellowship Committee shall select recipients for Awards using a competitive, merit-based process and shall submit to the Board for approval a selection process applicable to the consideration and granting of Awards.
+D.A quorum of those Fellowship Committee members present at a meeting conducted pursuant to R.I.
+Gen. Laws § 42-46-3 shall select recipients for Awards using a competitive, merit-based process and shall submit to the Board for approval a selection process applicable to the consideration and granting of Awards.
 In selecting recipients for Awards, the Fellowship Committee shall give priority to:

-2.Applicants who work in those fields critical to Rhode Island’s advanced economy, as identified from time-to-time by the Corporation and published on the Corporation’s website;
+2.Applicants who work in those fields critical to Rhode Island’s economy, as identified from time-to-time by the Corporation and published on the Corporation’s website or Rhode Island's health system priorities, as identified by EOHHS and published on the Corporation's website;

 3.Applicants with demonstrated past career and or/academic success;